CARLI/select/docs/test-workflow.md

 ### Single Run

-You can just run `grunt test` to build the project and run the tests once.
+You can just run `grunt test:unit` to build the project and run the tests once.
 This builds everything needed to run the tests.
-Once built, `grunt karma:continuous`

 ### JetBrains IDE Setup